 Never use petroleum jelly or a hot match to kill and remove a tick.
 These methods don't get the tick off the skin, and can cause the insect to burrow deeper and release more saliva (which increases the chances of disease transmission).

-It's a good idea to call your doctor after the tick has been removed to find out if your child should be evaluated.
-In certain cases, a doctor will preventatively prescribe antibiotics if a child is at high risk of developing Lyme disease.
+Call your doctor after the tick has been removed to find out if your child should be evaluated.
+In certain cases, a doctor will prescribe antibiotics if a child is at high risk of developing Lyme disease.

 Call the doctor right away if your child develops a red-ringed rash or if the skin becomes red and irritated.
 Also call if your child has flu-like symptoms, joint pain or a swollen joint, or facial paralysis.
-Although other conditions can cause similar symptoms, it's a good idea to have your child evaluated early on so that if it is Lyme disease, treatment can begin as soon as possible.
+Although other conditions can cause similar symptoms, you'll want to have your child evaluated early on so that if it is Lyme disease, treatment can begin as soon as possible.

 Reviewed by: Elana Pearl Ben-Joseph, MD